MrXiaoXiao/SiameseEarthquakeTransformer/README.md

 # SiameseEarthquakeTransformer

-## UNDER CONSTRUCTION.
-The code cleaning and the tutorial update will be finished before 05.08.2021.
+## **UNDER CONSTRUCTION.** The code cleaning and the tutorial update will be finished before 05.08.2021.
+Please check the update later.
 A tutorial and updated codes for research paper: ‘Siamese Earthquake Transformer: A pair-input deep-learning model for earthquake detection and phase picking on a seismic array.’

 ## Brief Introduction: